Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Introduction

-The article is organized as follows: In \S\,\ref{Sct:Resp}, we assemble some general relations between wavevector-dependent response functions.
-In \S\,\ref{Sct:waveEqs}, we discuss the fundamental, microscopic wave equation in materials in terms of the proper conductivity tensor, and we investigate the conditions under which the standard treatment of optical material properties can be justified.
+This article is organized as follows: In \S\,\ref{Sct:Resp}, we assemble some general relations between wavevector-dependent response functions.
+In \S\,\ref{Sct:waveEqs}, we discuss the fundamental, microscopic wave equation in materials in terms of the proper conductivity tensor, and we investigate the conditions under which the treatment of optical material properties by means of a scalar dielectric function can be justified.
 In particular, we define the {\itshape effective dielectric tensor} in terms of the proper conductivity tensor, and we show that by rewriting the fundamental wave equation in terms of this effective dielectric tensor, the resulting equation agrees formally with the standard wave equation used in theoretical optics.
-The subsequent \S\,\ref{Sct:OpticalProp} is dedicated to an in-depth analysis of this wave equation and its solutions under the assumption of a wavevector-independent proper conductivity tensor.
-Finally, in the appendix we reproduce some well-known optical properties within our general formalism by assuming special forms of the effective dielectric tensor.
+The subsequent \S\,\ref{Sct:OpticalProp} is dedicated to an in-depth analysis of this wave equation and its solutions under the assumption of a wavelength-independent proper conductivity tensor.
+Finally, in \S\,\ref{appendix} we reproduce some well-known facts from theoretical optics within our general formalism by assuming special forms for the effective dielectric tensor.